 Choose an organizational structure

 Once you’ve decided the potential is there and your business idea is sound, you’ll have to decide whether to organize your business as a sole proprietorship, a partnership, a limited or incorporated company, or a co-operative.
 Each has its own advantages and disadvantages, and your choice will be determined by the number of people involved, the type of your business, tax issues, liability concerns, and the financial requirements of the firm.
 A lawyer can help you make this decision, and an accountant can spell out the tax implications of each structure.

 This may not be as easy as it sounds.
 The name of your company becomes your identity in the market.
 Try for something short, memorable, and descriptive of your business.
 It’s also critical to check to make sure your chosen name doesn’t conflict with an existing trademark or someone else’s intellectual property.
 If a web presence is important to your new endeavour, check to see if your desired domain name is available.

 Blueprint for success

 You need a plan to make your business thrive.
 An architect wouldn’t, or shouldn’t, design a house without thinking through every detail.
 You need to do the same for your business.
 The process of writing a business plan is challenging and time-consuming; but very worthwhile.
 A typical plan includes an executive summary; a description of the business and its products or services; a marketing strategy; an operations plan; financial data and projections; a management description and analyses of the market; the competition and the risk involved.
-You can learn more about writing a business plan by visiting the Canada Business website or your local Community Futures/entrepreneur centre.
+You can learn more about writing a business plan by contacting your local Community Futures/entrepreneur centre.